 The cards are fun and the game is quick and replayable, because, in each game, you play with some random twists that make that game's experience unique.

 |No Thanks: Ages 7+, 3 to 5 players|

 This is an easy to learn and addictive little card game.
 A card is flipped up, and you either take the card and any tokens on it or place one of your tokens on it and pass it to the next player.
 Cards are bad, and tokens are good.
 But runs of cards only penalize you for the lowest valued card.

 Cooperative games used to be either very boring, very childish, or very hippy.
 A new breed of cooperative games are nail-bitingly challenging and fun.

 Pandemic is a cooperative game of saving the world from disease.
-Other cooperative games include Lord of the Rings, Shadows Over Camelot, and Forbidden Island.
+Other cooperative games include Lord of the Rings, Shadows Over Camelot, and the much simpler Forbidden Island.

 The new Pandemic Legacy (like Risk Legacy, mentioned above), is a version that plays out: each time you play the world is permanently changed with stickers and torn cards; after dozens of plays, the game is over.

 |Poker: Ages 6+, 2 to any number of players|